 Established in 1960 as Yamaha International Corporation, Yamaha Corporation of America (YCA) offers a full line of musical instruments and audio/visual products to the U.S. market.
 In addition, Yamaha Artists Services (YAS) provides a wide range of professional services exclusively designed for performing artists, concert venues, performing arts organizations, and educational institutions at facilities around the U.S.

-Buena Park, CA (Orange County)
+US Headquarters: Buena Park, CA (Orange County)